 Please note: There is a chance that a small percentage of students are ineligible to volunteer or will not clear.
 For more information about clearance ineligibility, visit CA.gov Fingerprint Information.

 Step 3: Submit TB Risk Assessment or TB Test Results

-Students can submit a TB test or risk assessment that is no older than 4 years to their participating TK-12 district.
-Current students may visit the LBCC Student Health Services office at LAC or PCC for no-cost TB appointments Monday thru Wednesday.
-Walk-in clinic hours are advertised before each fall and spring semester.
+Students can submit a TB risk assessment or test result that is no older than 4 years (some districts need a more recent test of less than 4 months).
+Current students may visit the LBCC Student Health Services Office at LAC or PCC by appointment for no-cost assessments Monday thru Wednesday.
+Walk-in clinic hours are often offered at the very start of each fall and spring semester.